 Susceptibility weighted imaging (SWI)

 SWI is an MRI sequence sensitive to paramagnetic compounds which distort the local magnetic field.
 It can detect blood, iron and calcium etc. and so is useful to detect haemorrhage or blood.
 Images generate a unique contrast, different from that of spin density, T1, T2, and T2*.
 It is very sensitive over other sequences.
 It is not possible to differentiate calcium from the blood.
 A filtered phase can allow us to distinguish between the two as diamagnetic and paramagnetic compounds will affect phase differently (i.e. veins/haemorrhage and calcification will appear of opposite signal intensity).
-SWI is very useful in detecting cerebral microbleeds in ageing and occult low-flow vascular malformations, in characterising brain tumours and degenerative diseases of the brain, and in recognizing calcifications in various pathological conditions.
+SWI is very useful in detecting cerebral microbleeds in ageing and occult low-flow vascular malformations, in characterising brain tumour and degenerative diseases of the brain, and in recognizing calcifications in various pathological conditions.
 The phase images are especially useful in differentiating between paramagnetic susceptibility effects of blood and the diamagnetic effects of calcium.
 SWI can also be used to evaluate changes in iron content in different neurodegenerative disorders.
 Reference

 Comparing T2*and SWI.
 Clearly, the right-handed image shows more detail